 More Shopping That’s The Ticket!

 Whether you love it or hate it, shopping is actually the favorite pastime of British Tourists to Orlando – sorry Mickey!
 Try and stay away from the stores selling seashells 60 miles away from the ocean, and head instead to one of the area’s wonderful air-conditioned malls.
-Local favourites are The Mall At Millenia, Prime Outlets, Premium Outlets, The Pointe and The Loop.
+Local favourites are The Mall At Millenia, Florida Mall, Premium Outlets, Pointe Orlando and The Loop.
 Typically open long hours, seven days a week, you’ll find great buys on jeans, casual-wear, sneakers, cameras, electronics and much more.
 In terms of good old American superstores you should always include a Super Walmart or Target on your list of shops to browse, as well as that all America favourite Macy’s.
 Don’t forget your dollar travellers cheques and credit cards are accepted almost everywhere as long as you have photo ID.
 Consider using your U.K. Driver’s License to prove you are you (it has to have a picture) instead of your passport.
 This way you can leave your passport somewhere safely back at the hotel or villa.

 It Aint Half Hot Mum!

 British Tourists & sun starved Europeans may be somewhat bemused to see large numbers of locals heading for the shade at the first sign of a few rays.
 Life without air conditioning is for many here unthinkable and breaking sweat walking around town is strictly for the birds (or the Brits!).
 Make no mistake, the locals love their sunshine, but perhaps more in January & February than July and August!
 For those of you visiting in the summer it’s going to be REALLY hot and you are going to fry unless you’re wearing GOOD sunblock that needs applying generously everyday before heading out.
 If you resemble a bottle of milk without your shirt on then SPF 30 or higher is a good starting point!